TEXT-S&P summary: Publicis Groupe S.A.

 -- The group has a fully available EUR1.2 billion revolving credit facility maturing in 2016, and EUR450 million in bilateral committed credit lines maturing in 2014.

 -- We believe that the group’s liquidity is supported by strong cash conversion.
 Free and discretionary cash flows represented about 75% and 60%, respectively, of EBITDA in 2011.
-We estimate that Publicis generated free and discretionary cash flows of about EUR800 million and EUR630 million, respectively, in the year ended June 30, 2012.
+We estimate that Publicis generated free and discretionary cash flows of about EUR770 million and EUR630 million, respectively, in 2011.

 Outlook

-The stable outlook reflects our base-case estimates under which Publicis will likely post ratios of adjusted average debt to EBITDA of under 2.5x and adjusted free cash flow to average debt of about 20% in 2012 and 2013, in line with our thresholds for the current ratings.
-Our base case factors in potential softer economic and advertising conditions in 2013, as well as mid-sized acquisitions.
+The stable outlook reflects our base-case estimates under which Publicis will likely post ratios of adjusted average debt to EBITDA of under 2.5x and adjusted free cash flow to average debt of about 20% in 2012, in line with our thresholds for the current ratings.
+Our base case factors in potential softer economic and advertising conditions in 2012.

 We could consider lowering the ratings if we perceived any marked and sustained deterioration in the group’s operating performance and free cash flow generation or a substantial change in financial policy, which would result in credit metrics below our expectations over a prolonged period.
 This could occur, for instance, through materially and durably higher shareholder returns or sizable debt-financed acquisitions.